-He says strip-off any selfish attitudes, and stop rehearsing old thoughts.
-Ditch sinful behaviors.
+Paul says strip-off any selfish attitudes, ditch the sinful behaviors, stop rehearsing old thoughts.
 Put off the junk that characterized your life before you came to Jesus...
 And put on a new attitude!
-Renew your thoughts and harmonize them with God's Word.
+Renew your mind and harmonize your thoughts with God's Word.
 Learn to see yourself and all of life from God's perspective.